Model-independent late-universe measurements of $H_0$ and $\Omega_K$ with the parametrization based on cosmic age-improved inverse distance ladder: Results and discussions

-When we further consider non-zero curvature, in the $\Lambda\mathrm{CDM}+\Omega_\mathrm{K}$ model, we obtain $\Omega_\mathrm{K}=0.087\pm0.038$ (DESI+DESY5+SGL), $0.071\pm0.037$ (DESI+DESY5+CC), $0.086\pm0.036$ (DESI+DESY5+GRB), $0.090\pm0.036$ (DESI+DESY5+SGL+CC), and $0.054\pm0.031$ (DESI+DESY5+SGL+CC+GRB), corresponding to deviations from zero of $2.3\sigma$, $1.9\sigma$, $2.4\sigma$, $2.5\sigma$, and $1.7\sigma$, respectively.
+When we further consider non-zero curvature in the $\Lambda\mathrm{CDM}+\Omega_\mathrm{K}$ model, the $\Omega_\mathrm{K}$ estimates from various data combinations (incorporating SGL, CC, and GRB alongside DESI+DESY5) show deviations from zero ranging from $1.7\sigma$ to $2.5\sigma$.
 These deviations arise because the current DESI and DESY5 data already show a significant deviation within the $\Lambda\mathrm{CDM}$ framework.
-Therefore, treating curvature as a free parameter in $\Lambda\mathrm{CDM}$ reveals an approximately $2\sigma$ level for positive curvature.
-Similar conclusion is also reported by the DESI Collaboration utilizing CMB+DESI data.
+Therefore, treating curvature as a free parameter in $\Lambda\mathrm{CDM}$ reveals an approximately $2\sigma$ level preference for positive curvature.
+A similar conclusion is also reported by the DESI Collaboration utilizing CMB+DESI data.
 If non-zero curvature is instead considered under the cosmology-independent PAge and MAPAge approximations, this positive-curvature preference disappears, and all data combinations are consistent with $\Omega_\mathrm{K}=0$ within $1\sigma$.
 Therefore, the IDL constructed from current late-time data strongly supports a spatially flat universe in a model-independent sense.

+Furthermore, noting the recent recalibration of the DES SN data aimed at resolving internal consistency issues between low- and high-redshift samples, we also utilize the new DES-Dovekie sample~\cite{DES:2025sig}.
+As shown in Table~\ref{table:St_new} and Fig.~\ref{fig1}, updating from DESY5 with DES-Dovekie leads to a slight upward shift in the constrained $H_0$ values across all models; for example, $H_0$ increases from $71.59 \pm 0.94$ to $72.20 \pm 1.00~{\rm km}~{\rm s}^{-1}~{\rm Mpc}^{-1}$ in the MAPAge model.
+In addition, the spatial curvature $\Omega_{\rm K}$ remains robustly constrained around zero ($\Omega_{\rm K} = 0.005 \pm 0.037$ in the MAPAge$+\Omega_{\rm K}$ model).
+Overall, updating the SN sample to DES-Dovekie has almost no impact on our main findings.